zeorin/argononed/README.md

 * Logging client no matter the loglevel of the daemon you can use the logging client to read log events.
 * send commands example restart i2c
 * read status the is much like `argonone-cli --decode`
-* IR controls the argon one V2 has a built-in IR sensor that can be programed
+* IR controls the argon one V2 has a built-in IR sensor that can be programmed
 * Fan control **without** the daemon!!  send fan command directly to the controller with or without the daemon.